phaer/nixos-android-builder/docs/docs.md

 3. The image then needs to be signed with a script outside a `nix` build process (to avoid leaking keys into the world-readable `/nix/store`.
 No `systemd-repart` is involved in this step.
 Instead we use `mtools` to read the `UKI` from the image, sign it and - together with Secure Boot update bundles, write it back to `boot` inside the image.

-4. Finally, `systemd-repart` is called once more during run-time, in early boot at the start of `initrd`: The minimal `var-lib` partition, created in the first step above, is resized and encrypted with a new random key on each boot.
+4. Finally, `systemd-repart` is called once more during run-time, in early boot at the start of `initrd`: The minimal `var-lib-build` partition, created in the first step above, is resized and encrypted with a new random key on each boot.
 That key is generated just before `systemd-repart` in our custom `generate-disk-key.service`.

 ### Disk Layout